teenagoyal627/examVault/README.md

 - **JWT(JSON Web Token)**

 ---
 ## 📑 Functionalities

 - 👤 Register as a **Teacher** or **Student**
 - 🔐 Login with secure JWT-based authentication
+- 📄 Students can upload exam papers (pending teacher review)
-- 📄 Upload papers with file validation
+- 📄 Teachers can upload exam papers (auto-approved)
+- 📝 Teachers can upload subject-wise notes directly
+- 📥 Students can download teacher-uploaded notes
-- 📊 View & filter approved papers
+- 📊 View & filter approved exam papers and notes
-- Teachers and Student both can checked the own uploaded papers
+- 📁 "My Papers" section for users to track their own uploads
+- 📂 "My Notes" section for teachers to view their uploaded notes
-- ✅ Teachers can approve/reject/edit papers
+- ✅ Teachers can approve/reject/edit student-submitted exam papers
-- 📈 Stats Dashboard with dynamic charts
+- 📈 Stats Dashboard with dynamic charts and insights
-- 📥 Pagination and search
+- 🔍 Pagination, filtering, and search functionality
 - 🚪 Logout and session clearing

 ---